 - Will be provided a new face shield and face mask to wear

 - Will be prioritized for optional COVID-19 testing every other week

-The Departments of Education and Health will continue to work with school districts and local health professionals throughout the school year to help districts decide if and when they need to shift between models depending on the progression of the virus in their specific community.
+The Departments of Education and Health will continue to work with school districts and local health professionals throughout the school year to help districts decide if and when they need to shift between models depending on the public health situation in their school and surrounding community.